BootBlock/NvidiaStockAlerter/README.md

 # Nvidia Stock Alerter
 Alerts you when a specific Nvidia product has stock available.

+## Downloads
+See the [Releases](https://github.com/BootBlock/nvidia-stock-alerter/releases) section for available downloads; only Windows is supported.

 ## Which Regions are Supported?
 * UK